THE SACRIFICE FOR SIN

 The Law of Moses institutionalized the offering of sacrifices on a vast scale, with very detailed instructions on how, when and where to offer them.
 Protopriest-Professor T.I.
 Butkevich writes: “The Jews unfailingly carried out two daily blood-sacrifices: in the morning and in the evening (Exodus 29.38; Numbers 28.3, 4), besides sacrifices from individual people.
 There were cases when a very large quantity of blood sacrifices were offered on one day.
 Thus on the day of his anointing to the kingdom Solomon offered to the Lord in Gabaon 1000 whole-burnt offerings (III Kings 3.4); on the day of the sanctification of the Jerusalem temple he offered 22,000 bullocks and 120,000 sheep in sacrifice to God (III Kings 8.63; compare Chronicles 7.5).
 In general, Solomon unfailingly offered a multitude of sacrifices three times a year: at the feast of the unleavened bread, at the feast of weeks, and at the feast of tabernacles, besides the sacrifices required by the decree of the law for every day, and also on the Sabbaths and new moons.
 However, abundant sacrifices were also offered by other pious kings, for example, David (II Kings 6.13), Joasaph (II Chronicles 17.4), Joash, Ozias and Hezekiah (II Chronicles 29.32, 33).
 On returning from the Babylonian captivity, the Jews, celebrating the consecration of the half-built temple in Jerusalem, in spite of all their poverty, offered in sacrifice to God one hundred bullocks, two hundred asses, four hundred lambs and twelve goats for the sins of the whole of Israel in accordance with the number of the twelve tribes of Israel (II Ezdra 7.7, 8).
 Even Herod, according to the witness of Josephus Flavius, on the day of the triumphant consecration of the temple in Jerusalem restored by him offered in sacrifice to God three hundred bullocks, while the number of animals then offered in sacrifice by individual people, says Flavius, cannot be calculated because of the unusually great number of slaughtered animals.
 There is an indication that sometimes on the feast of Pascha up to 260,000 lambs were slaughtered in Jerusalem.”[2]

-In view of this evidence, it is impossible to deny the centrality of blood-sacrifices in the worship of the Old Testament Church.
 But this immediately raises the question: why?
 After all, did not the Lord say through the Prophet-King David: “Shall I eat of the flesh of bulls?
 Or the blood of goats, shall I drink it?
 Sacrifice unto God a sacrifice of praise, and pay unto the Most High thy vows” (Psalm 49.
 14-15)?
 And again: “If Thou hadst desired sacrifice, I had given it; with whole-burnt offerings Thou shalt not be pleased.
 A sacrifice unto God is a broken spirit; a heart that is broken and humbled God will not despise” (Psalm 50.16-17).
 In other words, the blood of innocent victims is not what God wanted from the Jews and wants from us.
 What he wants is “the sacrifice of praise” and “a heart that is broken and humbled”.

 There are three possible ways of resolving the apparent contradiction between God’s institution of animal-sacrifices in the Old Testament, and His clear indication that in themselves these sacrifices are not pleasing to Him.

-The first is that animal sacrifices were introduced by God in order precisely to elicit in the Jews the feeling of compunction, of sorrow for sin, that is the real sacrifice unto God.
+The first is that animal sacrifices were introduced by God in order precisely to elicit in the Jews the feeling of compunction, of sorrow for sin, that is the only real sacrifice we can offer to God.
 If, when one sins, one has to sacrifice the best lamb in one’s flock, one soon comes to realize the cost of sin - the cost to oneself, but also the cost to others.
 Nor should this be difficult to understand even for contemporary Americans or Europeans: if we had to sacrifice our favourite pet dog or cat every time we sinned, we would undoubtedly begin to curb our sinful impulses!

 Thus animal-sacrifices elicit compassion or pity – pity for the animal, pity for oneself at being deprived of it, - and compassion elicits compunction.
 It was precisely the method of eliciting King David’s compassion that the Prophet Nathan used in order to elicit his compunction, his sorrow for the double sin of sleeping with Bathsheba and killing her husband Uriah: “There were two men in one city, one rich and the other poor.
 And the rich man had very many flocks and herds.
 But the poor man had only one little ewe lamb, which he had purchased, and preserved, and reared; and it grew up with himself and his children in common; it ate of his bread and drank of his cup, and slept in his bosom.
 And a traveller came to the rich man, and he spared to take of his own flocks and of his herds, to dress for the traveller that came to him; and he took the poor man’s lamb, and dressed it for the man that came to him.
 And David was greatly moved with anger against the man.
 And David said to Nathan, As the Lord lives, the man that did this thing shall surely die.
 And he shall restore the lamb seven-fold, because he has not spared.
 And Nathan said to David: Thou art the man that hath done this…” (II Kings 12.1-7).